 How focused are your warm-ups in practice?
 Here’s how to get more from the part of your workout that gets the least amount of love.

-“Pitter patter, let’s get at err!” coach bellows across the pool as you toe the water.
+“Pitter patter, let’s get at err!” coach bellows across the pool.

 The water is cold.
 Goosebumps shoot up your legs, giving you a good shiver.
 Thinking over the long warm-up set, and how long, unbroken, and otherwise boring it is, you continue to vie for time.